coryodaniel/collectively/README.markdown

 Collectively
 ====================

-Add methods to ActiveRecord relations and collections.
+A simple gem for adding methods to ActiveRecord relations and collections.

 Great for quickly adding statistical methods to subsets of results from ActiveRecord.

+Support for Rails 3.2+ and 4.0+

 Usage
 ---------------------